clonedang/sh/README.md

 ## 2. Model Training & Inference
 ### 2.1.
 Training
-- Our two models are selected in [yolov10l, yolov11l-custom, yolov11l-default, rt-detr] after the trial experiment on two datasets (raw, synthesis).
+- Our two models are selected in [yolov10l, yolov11l-custom, yolov11l-default, rt-detr] after the trial experiments on two datasets (raw, synthesis).
 - The final result is obtained by ensembling predictions of the 2 models.
 - Run the below command to _train_ models individually and _predict_ outputs on public test.
 The outcoming prediction for each of models is contained in `prediction/` and weights of models are stored in `saved_models/`: